mozkar/varios/mitologias.md

 I no longer have anything more than an intransitive relationship with the tree; this tree is no longer the meaning of reality as a human action, it is an image-at-one's-disposal.
-Compared to the real language of the woodcutter, the language I create is a secondorder language, a metalanguage in which I shall henceforth not 'act the things' but 'act their names', and which is to the primary language what the gesture is to the act.
+Compared to the real language of the woodcutter, the language I create is a secon dorder language, a metalanguage in which I shall henceforth not 'act the things' but 'act their names', and which is to the primary language what the gesture is to the act.
 This second-order language is not entirely mythical, but it is thbut it is the very locus where myth settles;